GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/S2E4 - Learning Principles.md

 ---

-### Challenge 4 - What is your understanding of these learning principles?
+### Challenge: What is your understanding of these learning principles?
 - Work in groups of three
 - Carefully read the principles as a group
 - Pick one principle you like (with no overlap with the other groups)